Fellow of Information Privacy (FIP)

 Here’s some more good news.
 Whether or not you plan to apply to become a FIP, we’re offering individuals with at least one IAPP certification a discount that will reduce the price of any future exam by $175—from $550 to $375.
 Perhaps even better, once you have two credentials, there are no additional fees required to be recognized as a Fellow of Information Privacy.

-Check out our inaugural class of FIP recipients, and get to know the esteemed group of privacy pros you could be joining.
+Check out our esteemed class of FIP recipients, and get to know this elite group of privacy pros you could be joining.

 - Earn a CIPP designation (CIPP/A, CIPP/C, CIPP/E, CIPP/G, CIPP/US).

 - Earn either a CIPM or CIPT designation.